 Column D - You must inform income received from sports teams of international associations or federations, subject to the 20% withholding at source.
 If you choose the optional computation of tax, this income is attributed individually to the spouse to whom it corresponds.
-Provide the information required from Box 4 of Form 480.6B.
+Provide the information required from Box 4 of Form 480.6B or from Box 3 of Form 480.6C, as applicable.
 Enter the tax withheld on Schedule B Individual, Part III, line 20.

 Column E - You must inform any other income received during the year attributed individually to the taxpayer or spouse and that is not included in Columns A through D and F of this Part.
-For example, this Column will be used to report net income from Puerto Rico sources under Section 1123(f) of the Code or the income effectively connected with the conduct of a trade or business in Puerto Rico for those taxpayers subject to the provisions of Article 1123(f)-4(g) of Regulation No. 6257 under the 1994 Code, as amended.
+For example, this Column will be used to report net income from Puerto Rico sources under Section 1123(f) of the 1994 Code or the income effectively connected with the conduct of a trade or business in Puerto Rico for those taxpayers subject to the provisions of Article 1123(f)-4(g) of Regulation No. 6257 under the 1994 Code, as amended.